 \section{Related Work}

 This work aims to support interactive evaluation of LLMs through sensemaking of model outputs and evaluations at scale.
-To this end, we review literature in (1) interactive evaluation for machine learning (ML), (2) interactive testing and evaluation of LLMs, and (3) sensemaking of LLM outputs at scale.
+To this end, we review literature in (1) interactive examination of machine learning (ML) models, (2) interactive testing and evaluation of LLMs, and (3) sensemaking of text at scale.